ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 However, this is a qualitative statement.
 What if the number of blocks identified by index is important?

-We need a quantitative analysis.
-PG has a sophisticated system to evaluate the cost of an execution plan.
-Higher costs lead to slower the operations.
-We will compare the cost of sequential scan and index scan.
+We would like to compare the speed of Sequential scan and Index Scan using a quantitative analysis.
+Such comparison is really challenging given the variety of parameters and hardware options.
+PG has a sophisticated mechanism to evaluate the cost of an execution plan.
+Although the system is not an exact representation of reality, it "should be" a reliable source to measure the performance of each scan type.

 ## Quantitative analysis